Why Endo Deserves a Place in School Health Curriculums

 Paul Broadbent

-I lead Sapphire MedWeb Solutions as CEO and Digital Operations Manager, with hands-on responsibility for the design, build, and ongoing management of WordPress platforms for healthcare providers and professional service organisations.
+I lead Sapphire MedWeb Solutions with hands-on responsibility for the design, build, and ongoing management of WordPress websites for healthcare providers and professional service organisations.

-My work centres on structured architecture, technical stability, and long-term maintainability, ensuring digital platforms remain secure, appropriate, and straightforward to manage, particularly in environments where clarity and trust are essential.
+My work focuses on clear structure, technical stability, and long-term maintainability, ensuring each site remains secure, reliable, and straightforward to manage.

-Sapphire is built on a simple principle: professional web platforms should be calm, dependable, and genuinely useful.
-My role is to ensure each site is technically sound, responsibly maintained, and aligned with its real-world purpose.
+Sapphire is built on a simple principle: professional websites should be calm, dependable, and genuinely useful.

 Articles: 47